-The Faculty of Nursing offers a three-year undergraduate program leading to the award of Bachelor of Science in Nursing (BSc.
-N) degree of Tumaini University.
+The Faculty of Nursing offers a Four-years undergraduate program leading to the award of a Bachelor of Science in Nursing (BSc.
+N) Degree of Tumaini University.
 The program aims at educating nurses and midwives who have already undergone a basic training program in Nursing Midwifery and Psychiatry it is designed to educate and produce nurses who will be able to address the contemporary and future needs of Tanzanians.

 - The graduate nurse will be equipped to work within the health care system and his/her roles will be to:

 - Engage in professional nursing practice, utilizing a recognized nursing philosophy.

 - Utilize the nursing process effectively in the delivery of health care services to all clients across their life-span and all settings.

 - Provide leadership and managerial skills for the improvement of health and nursing care within her/his scope of practice.

 - Engage in experiential learning through reflective practice and peer evaluation.
 Recognize the need for continuous personal and professional development to maintain competence in her/his practice.
 Conduct relevant research and publish findings to enhance education, practice, and management in nursing.
 To critique and utilize research results in improving nursing and health care.

 - Apply scientific, political, economic, and social science knowledge in analyzing and addressing professional and societal problems.